To instruct Andrew please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Acted for converters of FPSO in a long-running conversion dispute and disputes regarding the construction of multiple platforms off the coast of West Africa (LMAA, London) (with Vernon Flynn QC and Edmund King).
+Acted for converters of FPSO in a long-running conversion dispute and disputes regarding the construction of multiple platforms off the coast of West Africa (LMAA, London) (with Vernon Flynn KC and Edmund King).

 Acted for and advised European buyers/bank in relation to the cancellation of shipbuilding contracts with a Chinese yard, calls under refund guarantees and issues of assignment.

 Acted for purchasers of two offshore PSVs from a European yard (LMAA, London).

 Assisted Norwegian buyers in relation to Singapore High Court injunction proceedings restraining calls on refund guarantees in relation to multiple hulls in the Far East.

 Assisted Singapore lawyers in relation to a judicial management application for offshore accommodation vessel owners in Singapore.

 Advised and acted in a mediation regarding the failure of a Chinese-built ship’s European manufactured engine on her maiden voyage.

 Many of the construction related disputes referred to above arise out of subrogated claims brought by insurers.
 He also has experience of reinsurance disputes.
 Andrew has advised on issues arising out of the Third Parties (Rights against Insurers) Act and subrogated claims.
 He has experience of coverage disputes under marine and non-marine policies.

 Acted for Korean Bank resisting call on refund guarantee (ICC, Singapore).

 Has acted for several banks (e.g. Deutsche Bank, RBS, and Bank of Tokyo–Mitsubishi) in relation to ship financing disputes involving swaps (ISDA Master Agreement) and ship mortgages.